Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Our Graph Summarization Algorithms

-We introduce our parallel algorithm for graph summarization and its extension to an incremental algorithm to update summaries as the input graph evolves over time.
-Our incremental algorithm can automatically detect changes in the data graph, \ie it works without being provided with a change log.
-This detection of changes takes time linear in the size of the input graph.
-Furthermore, our algorithm is designed to allow parallel execution in a distributed system architecture.
-We achieve this by following the idea of Tarjan's two-phase algorithm for the set union problem~\cite{DBLP:journals/jacm/TarjanL84}.
-We implement the make-set phase following a vertex-centric programming model~\cite{DBLP:conf/sigmod/MalewiczABDHLC10,DBLP:journals/semweb/StutzSB16}, which is inherently iterative, synchronous, and deterministic~\cite{DBLP:phd/dnb/Erb20}.
-The programming model achieves parallelism very similar to MapReduce~\cite{DBLP:journals/cacm/DeanG10}, while it is specifically aiming for graph data~\cite{DBLP:phd/dnb/Erb20}.
-As vertex-centric programming model, we use the message sending and merging of Pregel~\cite{DBLP:conf/sigmod/MalewiczABDHLC10}.
+Our base algorithm described in~\cref{sec:parallel-algorithm} is designed to allow parallel computation of graph summaries in a distributed system architecture~\cite{DBLP:conf/cikm/BlumeRS20}.
+The algorithm is based on the idea of Tarjan's two-phase algorithm for the set union problem~\cite{DBLP:journals/jacm/TarjanL84}.
+We implement the make-set phase following a vertex-centric programming model~\cite{DBLP:conf/sigmod/MalewiczABDHLC10,DBLP:journals/semweb/StutzSB16}.
+As vertex-centric programming model, we use the message sending and merging of Pregel~\cite{DBLP:conf/sigmod/MalewiczABDHLC10}, which is inherently iterative, synchronous, and deterministic~\cite{DBLP:phd/dnb/Erb20} The programming model achieves parallelism very similar to MapReduce~\cite{DBLP:journals/cacm/DeanG10}, while it is specifically aiming for graph data~\cite{DBLP:phd/dnb/Erb20}.